Prostatitis is inflammation (swelling) of the prostate gland. It can be very painful and distressing, but will often get better eventually.

-The prostate is a small gland found in men that lies between the penis and bladder.
+The prostate is a small gland that lies between the penis and bladder.
 It produces fluid that's mixed with sperm to create semen.

 There are 2 main types of prostatitis:

-- chronic prostatitis – where the symptoms come and go over a period of several months; it's the most common type and not usually caused by an infection
+- chronic prostatitis – where the symptoms come and go over several months; it's the most common type

-- acute prostatitis – where the symptoms are severe and develop suddenly; it's rare, but can be serious and requires immediate treatment, and is always caused by an infection
+- acute prostatitis – where the symptoms are severe and come on suddenly; it's rare, but potentially life-threatening and requires immediate treatment

 Symptoms of prostatitis